Preventing an attack like SolarWinds through ZeroTrust

-And this got me thinking and engaging in a discussion with my co-founder, Phil Porras, Program Director and Internet Security Group Leader, Computer Science Lab at SRI International.
-As a part of SRI/Accuknox, tech partnership and investment, I am delighted that Phil serves as our Co-founder and Chief Scientist.
-Phil achieved world fame for his seminal research in IDS (Intrusion Detection Service) and pioneering work combating the Conficker worm which affected over 15 Million users in 100+ countries.
-Porras was a co-author of BLADE, a collaboration between SRI and Georgia Tech researchers designed to prevent drive-by download malware attacks.
-So, if anyone knows a thing or two about detecting and preventing large scale attacks, it had to be Phil.
-Given SolarWinds, a number of Federal Agencies have accelerated their move towards Zero Trust , NIST has a comprehensive document outlining Zero Trust guidelines
+As a part of SRI and Accuknox’s tech partnership and investment with Phil Porras, Program Director and Internet Security Group Leader, Computer Science Lab at SRI International, Phil achieved world fame for his seminal research in IDS (Intrusion Detection Service) and pioneering work combating the Conficker worm, which affected over 15 million users in 100+ countries.
+Phil was a co-author of BLADE, a collaboration between SRI and Georgia Tech researchers designed to prevent drive-by download malware attacks.
+So, if anyone knows a thing or two about detecting and preventing large-scale attacks, it had to be Phil.
+Given SolarWinds, a number of Federal Agencies have accelerated their move towards Zero Trust.

-I conferred with Phil on this subject to discuss how AccuKnox’ ZeroTrust platform could have detected SolarWinds attack and could have reduced the “blast radius”.
-Phil had some insightful comments that I feel compelled to share with you.
+We conferred with Phil on this subject to discuss how AccuKnox’ ZeroTrust platform could have detected SolarWinds attack and could have reduced the “blast radius”.
+Phil had some insightful comments that we feel compelled to share with you.

 - AccuKnox is based on a modular software architecture that minimizes the use of system privileges, as well as the complexity and size of privileged code modules that are deployed within the client hosts.
 Privileges are used for sensor telemetry collection and policy controls, and AccuKnox separates all processing, management, and analysis outside this privilege boundary.